cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### Why do you need all those manifests/researches?
 How does it help the project?
 We think that it is stupid to achieve any goals without understanding the problem you are trying to solve.
 Daily, all around the world, people do something...
 But why do just something, when you can do THE something that needs to be done and that solves the problem you or someone else were trying to solve?
 We believe that all of this can, and will, help the project as it evolves trust in what we do.
 Shows that we have an understanding of what and why we do it.
 And that we are ready to prove the world that it will help to fix broken protocols for the better.

-### I don't get it.
-I'm still confused
-I would advise you to read some of the provided links below.
-Use [issues](https://github.com/cybercongress/congress/issues) to ask questions that you think were left unanswered.

-In general, think of cyber is a completely, brand-new mechanism for obtaining answers.
-Building universal knowledge and for communicating.

 ### Can I copy what you do?
 Go ahead.
 Seriously.
 We are open-source for a reason.
 YOu may copy, modify, do as you please.
 Our license agreement is this: `Don’t believe, don’t fear, don’t ask.`